Take action today. Call our experts at: phone icon1-800-522-5221

 Should I Pay Extra on My Mortgage Each Month?

-A lot of Members ask AAFMAA Mortgage Services LLC (AMS) what (if any) benefits they would reap by paying a little more toward their mortgage each month to reduce their principal loan balance.
-The simple answer is that it really depends on your individual situation and how that’s likely to change in the coming years.
-Will you be staying in your home for long enough to enjoy the benefits of paying more?
+If this is something that’s on your mind, you’ll also have to consider other questions, such as: Will you be staying in your home for long enough to enjoy the benefits of paying more?
 Will you have a change in income due to retiring or starting a second career?
-Are you already stretched thin each month or do you have extra funds you can afford to spend on home expenses?
+Are you already stretched thin each month, or do you have extra funds you can afford to spend on your home expenses?

-Pros of Paying Extra on Your Morgage
+Pros of Paying Extra on Your Mortgage

 The benefit of paying additional principal on your mortgage is twofold.
 You’ll lower your monthly interest rate expense a bit at a time.
 Plus, you’ll be paying down your outstanding loan balance, thus building your home equity faster, and reducing the total interest over the life of the loan.